CodewithShaaz/AI-RealTime-Detection-Of-DamagedRoad-LaneDetection/README.md

-# 🤖 AI Self-Driving Car & Road Condition Analysis
+# 🤖 AI RealTime Detection Of DamagedRoad & LaneDetection

 This project is an advanced simulation of a self-driving car's perception system, using computer vision to perform real-time lane detection and identify damaged road conditions like potholes.